 Lemma: (Lipton-Tarjan) Any binary tree can be cut on some edge into two pieces, each at most 2/3 the original size.
-(Proof on HW#8.)
+(Proof on Spring 2003 HW#8, solutions on my web site.)

 So since White is so smart, she can choose her division to leave smaller subtrees, and after $O(\log n)$ moves she can reduce the subtree to one node.